Thank you for looking!

 Ingrid McMillan

-is a German-Canadian full-time artist.
-Her oil paintings explore the human experience and are posted in the galleries below.
+is a German-Canadian artist.
+Her oil paintings in the galleries below explore the human experience in this digital age.

-is a German-Canadian full-time artist.
-Her oil paintings explore the human experience and are posted in the galleries below.
+is a German-Canadian artist.
+Her oil paintings in the galleries below explore the human experience in this digital age.

 Greetings to my German family and fans from my studio in Canada!
 In this video I talk about our I Love You Anyway exhibition in Berlin, January 2020.